emo-eth/buckets/README.md

 `Buckets` is a set of smart contracts for easily and efficiently fractionalizing _**any ERC721 NFT**_ into ERC20 tokens.
 There are no fees, no middlemen, and no trust involved.
 The contracts are unowned and the code is immutable.

 ## BucketFactory
 The `BucketFactory` allows users to deposit ERC721 NFTs and mint corresponding ERC20 tokens.
-If an ERC20 token does not yet exist for the ERC721 contract, the `BucketFactory` will deploy a new `ERC20Bucket` contract.
+If an ERC20 token does not yet exist for the ERC721 contract, the `BucketFactory` will deploy a new lightweight clone `ERC20Bucket` contract.

 Every deposited NFT mints 10,000 of the corresponding `ERC20Bucket` tokens to the minter or specified recipient.